GauthamramRavichandran/MasterBot/ThePain_Readme.md

 cmd     filename    alias

 python3 main.py AnyName`

-it could be longerm but this is what we are searching for.
+it could be longer but this is what we are searching for.

 If you see this, everything shout work fine

 ### Important Commands
 The most important commands are:

 `/get` - List all running py files

 `/restart {alias}`- Restart you py file

 If you started your bot with "`python3 main.py AnyName`", you can restart it by sending "/restart AnyName" to your bot on telegram.

 Except yoou shouldnt use a name more than once, you can use everything as name.

 You can list all commands by sending "`/help`" to your bot on telegram.